Question406/acmdb21-518030910421/acmdb-lab2/README.md

 * Stuck on a weird bug in Exercise 3 for some time.

-  When rootPtr is changed in a insert process, it still remains unchanged when the insertion is completed.
-Turned out the reason is that I forgot to mark pages dirty in BufferPool and rootPtr page was flushed without commit change.
+  When rootPtr is changed in an insert process, it still remains unchanged when the insertion is completed.
+Turned out the reason is that I forgot to mark pages dirty in BufferPool and rootPtr page was flushed without committing change.